-(a) All forms required for reporting can be submitted to the respective Agency Internet site.
+All forms required for reporting can be submitted to the respective Agency Internet site.
 If the permittee does not use the electronic forms provided on that site, they shall be responsible for retaining records of the inspections and for delivering such records within 30 days of request to the requesting Agency, unless a more rapid delivery is requested for such reasons as the potential for the activity harm to water quality, water resources, public health, or public safety.

+(b) Operation and maintenance entities, other than an MS4 Entity, responsible for a stormwater management system shall submit an inspection report to the agency describing and certifying the results of the inspection within 30 days of the date of the inspection.
+A qualified inspector shall certify the results of all such inspections.
+The permittee shall submit inspection reports with the Agency using Form 62-330.311(1), “Operation and Maintenance Inspection Certification.”
+Reports shall also include, as applicable:

+1. Form 62-330.311(3) “Inspection Checklists;”

+2. Any updated operation and maintenance cost estimates as described in section 12.3.5 of this Volume;

+3. A summary of updates to the operation and maintenance plan described in section 12.4.1 of this Volume; and

+4. Any monitoring reports as may be required by a specific permit condition.

-(b) Within 30 days of any failure of a stormwater management system or deviation from the permit, a report shall be submitted electronically or in writing to the Agency using Form 62-330.311(1), “Operation and Maintenance Inspection Certification,” describing the remedial actions taken to resolve the failure or deviation.
+(c) Within 30 days of any failure of a stormwater management system or deviation from the permit, a report shall be submitted electronically or in writing to the Agency using Form 62-330.311(1), “Operation and Maintenance Inspection Certification,” describing the remedial actions taken to resolve the failure or deviation.

-(c) The operation and maintenance entity of a regional stormwater management facility must notify the Agency on an annual basis, using Form 62-330.311(2), “Regional Stormwater Management System Annual Report,” of all new systems and their associated stormwater volumes that have been allowed to discharge stormwater into the regional facility, and confirming that the maximum allowable treatment volume of stormwater authorized to be accepted by the regional stormwater management facility has not been exceeded.
+(d) The operation and maintenance entity of a regional stormwater management system must notify the Agency on an annual basis, using Form 62-330.311(2), “Regional Stormwater Management System Annual Report,” of all new systems and their associated stormwater volumes that have been allowed to discharge stormwater into the regional system, and confirming that the maximum allowable treatment volume of stormwater authorized to be accepted by the regional stormwater management system has not been exceeded.

+(e) The inspection and reporting requirements contained in a permit issued under Part IV of Chapter 373, F.S., prior to [effective date] shall continue to be followed in accordance with the existing permit unless the permittee obtains a modification using the procedures in Rule 62-330.315, F.A.C., to comply with the inspection and reporting requirements of Rule 62- 330.311, F.A.C., and this section.

-(d) A listing of all the forms that are incorporated by reference in Chapter 62-330, F.A.C., is contained in Appendix C of this Volume; copies of which may be obtained from the Agency, as described in Appendix A of this Volume and subsection 62-330.010(5), F.A.C.
+(f) A listing of all the forms that are incorporated by reference in Chapter 62-330, F.A.C., is contained in Appendix C of this Volume; copies of which may be obtained from the Agency, as described in Appendix A of this Volume and subsection 62-330.010(5), F.A.C.

-12.6 Recording of Operation and Maintenance Documents and Notice of Permit
+12.7 Recording of Operation and Maintenance Documents and Notice of Permit

-(a) Operation and maintenance documents required by section 12.3.4 above, must be submitted to the Agency for approval prior to recording.
+Operation and maintenance documents required by sections 12.3.5 and 12.4 above, must be submitted to the Agency for approval prior to recording.
 Such documents must be recorded in public records of the county where the project is located prior to any lot or unit sales within the project served by the system, or upon completion of construction of the system, whichever occurs first.
-For those systems that are to be operated and maintained by county or municipal entities, final operation and maintenance documents must be received by the Agency when maintenance and operation of the system is accepted by the local government entity.
+Final operation and maintenance documents must be received by the Agency when maintenance and operation of the system is accepted by the operation and maintenance entity.
 Failure to submit the appropriate final documents will result in the permittee remaining liable for carrying out maintenance and operation of the permitted system.